organisciak/dissertation/document/5_5_ams-study.md

 \clearpage

 - **Order and priming effects**.
-  Perhaps there is an order effect based on either which song a judge listens to first, or a priming effect caused by a judge listening consecutively to a set of song pairs with the same query.
+  Perhaps there is an order effect based on either which song a worker listens to first, or a priming effect caused by a worker listening consecutively to a set of song pairs with the same query.
   Research in other contexts has noted the possibility of asymmetrical effects [@tversky_features_1977; @polk_rating_2002; @hiatt_role_2013].

 - **Different interpretations of the scale**.